Reproductive Medicine: Infertility services and more

 Technologies and services

-all with the latest technology and equipment.
-In vitro fertilization and other procedures are performed on site for the comfort and convenience of our patients.
+In vitro fertilization and other procedures are performed on site for the comfort and convenience of our patients, using the latest technology and equipment.
 Our laboratory is certified by the federal government and undergoes yearly inspections by the College of American Pathologists.